mthistle/BandSensorSwift/README.md

 ## About the Code

 This is a straight port.
-The only real difference is the use of a dispatch_async with block instead of using performSelector to handle the sensor unsubscribe after 60 minutes.
+The only real difference is the use of a dispatch_async with block instead of using performSelector to handle the sensor unsubscribe after 60 seconds.